TheOnlyZac/sly1/README.md

 ## Project Structure

-The project is split into the following directories.
+The project is split into the following directories:

-* `src` - Contains the decompiled source code.
+* `src` - The decompiled source code.
   * All of the code for the game engine is in `src/P2`.
   * Code for the game's scripting engine, Splice, is in `src/P2/splice`.
+* `include` - Header files for the game engine.
-* `test` - Contains subdirectories for each game system.
-Each subdirectory contains unit tests for that system.
+* `test` - Directories containing unit tests for each game system.
+* `scripts` - Utility scripts for setting up the build environment.
+* `tools` - Utilities for function matching and binary splitting.
 * `build` - Makefiles used to build the executable.
-* `scripts` - Utility scripts for setting up the build environment.
-* `tools` - Utilities for function matching.

-Additionally, when you build the executable, the following directories will be created.
+When you build the executable, the following directories will be created:

 * `obj` - Compiled object files.
 * `bin` - Compiled executables.

+When you use splat to split the elf, the following directories will be created:

+* `asm` - Disassembled assembly code for each segment.
+* `assets`- Binary data extracted from the elf.

 ## FAQ